-- The work item on the Qualification and Certification of Personnel. - Involvement in outreach activity.
-TC211 has set up an Outreach Group, tasked with ensuring that the market is aware of its standards and their implications, and that standards developers are fully aware of market views and the needs of the global community of users of geographic information.
-FIG has long advocated this work, and has two members of the Outreach Group.
-Recent activity has included the production of Fact Sheets providing information on each of the TC211 standards, and the running of a number of workshops (including a very successful workshop at the FIG Working Week in Cairo in April 2005). - Particular work items of relevance to the different Commissions, including Commission 3 (work in Location Based Services, and to underpin Spatial Data Infrastructures), Commissions 4/5/6 (sensor models, including for hydrographic and laser equipment) and Commission 5 (coordinate reference system issues). - Leading the Focus Group on Data Producers.
-This Group, set up in October 2004, seeks to ensure that Data Producers are aware of the work of ISO/TC211, are able to provide feedback on missing elements, and are supported in implementing the standards. - Considering whether any FIG material can expedite the development of standards.
+- Particular work items of relevance to the different Commissions, including Commission 3 (work in Location Based Services, and to underpin Spatial Data Infrastructures), Commissions 4/5/6 (sensor models, including for hydrographic and laser equipment), Commission 5 (coordinate reference system issues) and Commission 7 (a standard model for the cadastral domain, an area in which individuals active in FIG Commission 7 are taking a lead). - Leading the Focus Group on Data Providers.
+This Group, set up in October 2004, seeks to ensure that Data Providers are aware of the work of ISO/TC211, are able to provide feedback on missing elements, and are supported in implementing the standards. - Considering whether any FIG material can expedite the development of standards.
 There is a wealth of material that FIG could offer to the process, again supporting FIG's policy of creating workable, timely standards.
 This will become more clear through the process of collating Commission activity. - Promoting the development of best practice and standards in the areas of construction economics (Commission 10, working with the International Cost Engineering Council) and spatial planning (Commission 8), areas not to date covered to any extent by official standards.
-Another area of interest to FIG is the further development of international hydrographic standards. - Maintaining and building links with the ISO Central Secretariat. - Maintaining a profile for the Network through articles, papers etc.
+Another area of interest to FIG is the further development of international hydrographic standards. - Investigating how Member Associations handle standardisation activities, to see whether further support from FIG is needed in this area.
+A small number of Member Associations have responded to a request for information.
+Their responses have been reviewed but the limited number precludes any particular conclusions being drawn from them beyond a confirmation of the belief that more can be achieved by a 'twin-tracking' of professional surveying bodies at national and international level. - Maintaining and building links with the ISO Central Secretariat.
+FIG has established a good profile with the Secretariat in Geneva.
+Further substantive contact is being deferred until FIG and its sister societies have further coordinated their activity, as a joint approach is likely to be more beneficial than individual approaches. - Maintaining a profile for the Network through articles, papers etc.